aravind-812/To-do-list-API/README.md

-﻿# To-do list API
+# To-do list API

-This repo is a basic TO-DO list app which perform CRUD operations.
+This repo is a basic `TO-DO list` app which perform CRUD operations.

 ## The Stack